Simon Collins was first elected MEAA federal president in 2015, and again in 2017 and 2019.

 (Federal President)

 Fiona has worked in the Australian screen industry for three decades as a production designer and art director on productions ranging from local TV series like A Place To Call Home to offshore features such as Pacific Rim: Uprising.
 As well as serving as a federal councilor, she has been a member of the offshore template agreement negotiating committee, Get Real on Rates campaign committee, and is vice-president of Australian Production Designers Guild.
-She was first elected in 2019 and re-elected in 2022.
+She was first elected in 2019 and re-elected in 2022 and 2024.

-(Federal Vice-President)
+(Federal Vice-Presidents)

 Geoffrey Tarr

-Other Branches (SA, Tasmania, ACT) Board Member
+Other Branches (WA, SA, Tasmania, ACT) Board Member

 (NSW President)